escwxyz/remark-obsidian-callout/README.md

   iconTagName: string;
   // the custom class name to be added to the title icon element
   iconClass: string;
+  // the custom class name to be added to the content element
+  contentClass: string;
   // predefined callouts, an object with callout's name as key, its SVG icon as value
   // see https://help.obsidian.md/Editing+and+formatting/Callouts#Supported+types
   // you can customize it by overriding the same callout's icon or passing new callout with customized name and icon